step_dummy()

 .- sparse

-A logical.
+A single string.
 Should the columns produced be sparse vectors.
-Sparsity is only supported for
+Can take the values

 .- keep_original_cols